Collection Development Policy

 Collection Development Authority

-- Item meets or anticipates the needs and interests of the community.
+- Meets or anticipates the needs and interests of the community.

-- Item appears on bestseller lists or is highlighted by popular media.
+- Appears on bestseller lists or is highlighted by popular media.

 - Popular appeal of an author or series.